scientific-python/specs/spec-0011/index.md

 ## Notes

-A few days after the release, the SRT could write a retrospective of the vulnerability and fixing process, with details on everyone involved, links to PRs, and other relevant information.
+A few days after the release, the SIRT could write a retrospective of the vulnerability and the remediation process, with details on everyone involved, links to PRs, and other relevant information.
 This is to encourage learning, preventing future similar vulnerabilities and providing opportunities for improving the disclosure process.